 - 1. (i) (b) Shook the tree

 - (ii) (c) Crow

-- (iii) (d) Robert Frost
+- (iii) Robert Frost

 - (iv) (b) abab

-- (v) (a) 4, 2, 3, 1
+- 2. The poem expresses the significance of small things in changing one's attitude.
+The poet wants people to have faith and stay positive.
+Everything undergoes changes, no mood, no sad feeling or even happiness is permanent.
+We just have to find goodness and happiness in small things as they can make huge differences.

-- 2. The crow and hemlock tree used in the poem present the dark side of the nature.
+- 3. The crow and hemlock tree used in the poem present the dark side of the nature.
 As the crow is generally associated with harsh voice and bad omens, and the hemlock is a poisonous tree with white flowers.
 Both are not beautiful.
 They both represent darkness, depression and sorrow, which the poet deliberately used to represent his sadness.

-- 3. The poem expresses the significance of small things in changing one's attitude.
-The poet wants people to have faith and stay positive.
-Everything undergoes changes, no mood, no sad feeling or even happiness is permanent.
-We just have to find goodness and happiness in small things as they can make huge differences.

 - 4. The underlying message for us in the poem, 'Dust of Snow' is that we should bring out some time from our hectic lives to enjoy nature utmost whenever possible.
 We should have a positive outlook towards simple things of life because they can lead to the learning of greater lessons of enjoying life.
 Nature has all the answers to human problems, one just needs to see them.
 Like in the poem, the poet appreciates the beauty of snowflakes, which changed his mood and saved many previous moments form being wasted away.

-Chapter 2 : Fire and Ice
+Chapter 2: Fire and Ice

 - 1. (i) (b) It will end in fire.

 - (ii) (d) Both (a) and (c)

-- (iii) (b) destroy
+- (iii) destroy

 - (iv) (c) fire and ice

-- (v) (a) Robert Frost

 - 2. (i) (c) hatred

-- (ii) (c) desires, hatred
+- (ii) desires, hatred

-- (iii) (a) The world

-- (iv) (c) destroy
+- (iii) (a) The world - (iv) destroy - 3.
+People are divided over the cause of the probable end of this world.

-- (v) (b) poet - 3.
-The poet relates fire with human desires and ice with their hatred.
-Both these feelings are prevalent in humans and growing at fast pace.
-If there is no check on them, then they can destroy the world.
-So the poet advises to refrain from desires and hatred and live peacefully. - 4.
-There are some people who believe that some day the fire will end the world, whereas there are other people who think that the world will see its doom by ice.
-The poet has tasted both fire and ice and he thinks that the world will be ended in fire as fire stands for the unending desires of humans. - of this world.
 Some people think that 'fire' symbolised by never ending passions and desires of human beings will destroy this world.
 Others believe that 'ice' symbolised by cold indifference and hatred could be the cause of destruction too.
-The poet favours those who believe that 'fire' will result in the destruction of the world on the basis of his experience, he knows that excessive desire will destroy the world. - 6.
-According to the poet, human's never ending desires and ever increasing hatred would be enough to bring destruction to the world.
+The poet favours those who believe that 'fire' will result in the destruction of the world on the basis of his experience, he knows that excessive desire will destroy the world. - 4.
+According to poet, human's never ending desires and ever increasing hatred would be enough to bring destruction to the world.
 In the poem, the fire represents desire and ice represents hatred.
 Like fire, desire spreads quickly and overpowers a person's sane thinking and whole life.
 On the other hand, hatred fills a person with cold attitude, poisoning one's humanity.
 The poet favours both the arguments and says that either fire or ice can end the world.
-He first talks about fire and the destruction it can bring and then he says that if in case the world will survive this, then ice will end the world.
+He first talks about fire and the destruction it can bring and then he says that if in case the world will survive this then ice will end the world.
 The negative emotions represented by fire and ice will ultimately become so strong that they will perish the entire world.
 Therefore, if both desire and hatred are not curbed, they can easily perish the whole world.